 AUTHORITY.
 Symbols of authority help create compliance and support on the part of others.
 Display authority appropriately in order to communicate credibility rather than control.

 - Show confidence, but not arrogance

 - Establish expertise (case studies, biography, experience, education, certifications)

 SCARCITY.
 People find things that are rare or less available to be more valuable.
 Move people to action by setting limited amounts and availability.

 Persuasion is a skill that takes creativity and adaptability to apply the principles effectively.
 We also must be careful that they aren’t applied unethically.
 As you become more aware of these principles and put them into practice, you’ll grow your super skill (or power) of persuasion.

 I’ve provided a one-page quick-guide that outlines the 6 principles and provides 50 Power Persuasion Tactics you can implement in your work and life.
-Click on the yellow box below to get immediate access.
+Click here to access it.

 I also highly recommend reading Cialdini’s book “Influence: The Psychology of Persuasion“